Skip to main content

 The Shmunis Family Awards in Cancer Therapeutics and Pancreatic Cancer

 Stemming from their own family experience with cancer, Vlad and Sandra Shmunis are committed to advancing cancer research.
-The awards support projects that develop and test new therapeutic drug candidates and have the potential to detect and treat pancreatic cancer.
+The Cancer Therapeutics award supports projects that develop and test new drug candidates, and the Pancreatic Cancer Award advances new approaches to detect and treat pancreatic cancer.

 The Behar Sarcoma Research Award